-Setting the stage for new clients, before they even contact you.
+Setting the stage for new clients, before they even contact you In your equine lesson program.

 One of the most frustrating things to do, is to continuously remind clients of the policies, procedures, and expectations (PPE’s) of your program.
 So, how do we solve this (to the best of our ability of course)?